David A. Coon

 David has extensive experience representing investment firms and other public and private companies in high-stakes commercial disputes, including high-value contract disputes and structured products litigation.
 He has litigated corporate governance and fiduciary duty disputes on behalf of companies and individuals.

-David frequently represents investment funds in connection with lender-on-lender disputes, which have become increasingly common as borrowers (distressed or otherwise) use such transactions to access new capital.
+David frequently represents investment funds in connection with lender-on-lender disputes, which have become increasingly common as borrowers (distressed or otherwise) use so-called “liability management transactions” to access new capital.
 David is a member of Selendy Gay’s industry-leading team representing lenders excluded from such deals when they seek to vindicate their rights as creditors by going to trial.
 David’s deep expertise also includes representing plaintiffs in class actions and individuals in internal investigations and high-stakes employment disputes.

-David is ranked by Legal500 in the area of General Commercial Disputes, was recognized in Best Lawyers’ 2024 list of “Ones to Watch” in the publication’s Appellate category, and was named to the Super Lawyers 2023 New York Metro “Rising Stars” list.
+David is ranked by The Legal 500 in the area of General Commercial Disputes, was named to Benchmark Litigation’s 2024 40 & Under guide, was recognized in Best Lawyers’ 2024 and 2025 lists of “Ones to Watch” in the publication’s Appellate category, and was named to Super Lawyers’ 2023 and 2024 New York Metro “Rising Stars” lists.

 Representative Matters: